Borja Viguera: Athletic Bilbao

 On 13 June 2014, Viguera signed a three-year deal with Athletic Bilbao for €1 million.
-He scored his first La Liga goal for his new team on 21 November, the second of a 3–1 home win over RCD Espanyol.
+Though not born in the Basque Country, learning his footballing skills at Real Sociedad meant he was considered eligible to play for Athletic under their signing policy.
+Mainly a backup option for Aritz Aduriz and the emrging Iñaki Williams during his time there, he scored his first La Liga goal for his new team on 21 November, the second of a 3–1 home win over RCD Espanyol, and made ten European appearances in two campaigns, though was not selected for the squads for the 2015 Copa del Rey final or either leg of the 2015 Supercopa de España.

 Sporting Gijón

-Viguera agreed to a two-year contract at Sporting de Gijón on 30 August 2016.
-He scored just once in the league during his first season, which ended in relegation, and featured even less in the following.
+Viguera agreed to a two-year contract at Sporting de Gijón on 30 August 2016 (he had scored Athletic's consolation goal in a 2–1 loss against Sporting at El Molinón a week earlier).
+He scored just once in the league during his first season, which ended in relegation from La Liga, and featured even less in the following campaign.

 Numancia

 On 1 August 2018, free agent Viguera signed a two-year contract with CD Numancia.
 He played 24 total games (five starts) and scored once, a late penalty that was the only goal of the game at home to Real Zaragoza on 13 October.
 Viguera cut ties with the club on 4 September 2019.

 Later career

 Viguera joined third-tier Real Unión on 22 January 2020.
 On 31 August the following year, he moved to CF Intercity in the new Segunda División RFEF.
 He was used mainly off the bench for the eventually promoted team from Sant Joan d'Alacant, including on 9 January 2022 when he scored his only goal to earn a 1–1 home draw against CF La Nucía.

+In a September 2023 interview, he stated that he had hung up his boots 'two years ago', and had since undertaken training courses to become a sporting director and taken on a role at Zubieta, Real Sociedad's training centre and youth academy.

+Personal life

+His father Santiago Viguera was also a footballer and a forward who developed in the 1970s at Real Sociedad, where he played over 100 times for the reserves in the fourth tier but progressed no further, then made a further century of appearances for hometown side CD Logroñés in the third level.